GDTEngine/GDTEngine/CONTRIBUTING.md

 * **m_**: for members with access specifierer of private.
 * **s**: for static variables.
 * **p**: for pointer-like (raw and smart pointers).
+* For booleans use auxiliary verbs such as was, can, is, must and so on.
 ```cpp
 class CSomeClass
 {